-178 Biodiversity
+Biodiversity

-179 Effect of PCR Cycle-Number on Sequence Diversity
+Effect of PCR Cycle-Number on Sequence Diversity

-We examined the effect of the numbers of PCR cycles under three primer efficiency scenarios (Cases A, B, and C above) on over 100 communities of 1000 taxa each, with biomass distributed according to our moderately variable scenario ($\gamma = 5$).
+We examined the effect of the numbers of PCR cycles under three primer efficiency scenarios (Cases A, B and C above) acting over 100 communities of 1000 taxa each, with biomass distributed according to our moderately variable scenario ($\gamma = 5$).
 We sampled each community at 5-cycle intervals from 5 to 50 PCR cycles.
 We estimated sequence diversity using two of the most commonly used metrics of biodiversity, species richness and Shannon diversity.
 Richness is simply the number of unique taxa identified in the eDNA results, whereas Shannon takes into account both the number of unique taxa as well as their relative frequency.

-We note that there is a very large literature examining the measurement and partitioning of diversity [52, 53, 54], and that many different indices have been used to capture the diversity of a community.
-We include only richness and Shannon diversity here because they are commonly used and they aptly illustrate the issues that arise from using metabarcoding data for studies of biodiversity.
+We note that there is a very large literature examining the measurement and partitioning of diversity [38, 39, 40], and that many different indices have been used to capture the diversity of a community.
+We include only richness and Shannon diversity here because they are commonly used and they aptly illustrate the issues that arise from using eDNA data for studies of biodiversity.

-190 Effect of Amplification Bias and Underlying Biomass on Sequence Diversity
+Effect of Amplification Bias and Underlying Biomass on Sequence Diversity

-To test for the effect of among-taxon amplification bias, we compared biodiversity estimates derived from the three amplification efficiency cases described above and for the three biomass distributions (uniform, low variability, high variability).
+To test for the effect of among-taxon amplification bias on survey outcomes, we compared biodiversity estimates derived from the three amplification efficiency cases described above and for the three biomass distributions (uniform, low variability, high variability).
 Each taxon (or equivalently, each unique template molecule) was assigned a fixed amplification efficiency drawn from the case-specific amplification distribution.
 For all simulations, we compare results after 35 PCR cycles for 100 replicate simulated communities of 1000 taxa each.

-196 Quantifying Biomass with Metabarcoding
+Quantifying Biomass with Environmental DNA

-An aspirational use of eDNA technology is to determine the abundance or biomass of particular species [18, 55, 56, 57, 58].
-While research using qPCR or ddPCR technology suggests using single species genetic approaches can yield quantitative estimates of abundance [59, 60, 61], the relationship between amplicon sequence counts and organismal abundance is not straightforward.
-In particular, single metabarcoded samples in space or time tell us little about the underlying biomass of surveyed organisms, because the amplification efficiencies of each taxon are generally unknown.
-However, indices of amplicon abundance - reflecting temporal or spatial trends in taxon-specific amplicon abundance - have mirrored biomass in practice [4].
+An aspirational use of eDNA technology is to determine the abundance or biomass of particular species [12, 41, 42, 43, 44].
+While research using quantitative PCR (qPCR) technology suggests using single species genetic approaches can yield quantitative estimates of abundance [45], it is unclear if multi-species approaches to eDNA can be used to quantify organismal abundance.
+In particular, single eDNA samples in space or time tell us little about the underlying biomass of surveyed organisms, because the amplification efficiencies of each taxon are generally unknown.
+However, indices of amplicon abundance - reflecting temporal or spatial trends in taxon-specific amplicon abundance - have mirrored biomass in practice [1].